 The Group adopts principles and criteria (also including non-financial ESG consideration) in the definition of voting decisions consistent with the interest of the Group and its clients, and with Group engagement activities.
 The voting principles are set on a comprehensive range of macro-areas / topics, including but not limited to:

 Shareholder rights:

-- preliminary information for "enlightened" voting;
+- expectations of preliminary information for "enlightened" voting;

-- o equitable treatment of shareholders;
+- equitable treatment of shareholders;

+- virtual meetings;

+- shareholder proposals;

-- anti-takeover mechanisms.
+- o anti-takeover mechanisms.

 Corporate boards: